davide97l/rl-policies-attacks-defenses/README.md

 ```
   python atari_dqn.py --task "PongNoFrameskip-v4" --invert_reward --epoch 1
 ```
-To learn how to perform adversarial attacks refer to the `example.ipynb` file and to the benchmark examples contained in the folder `benchmark`.
+To understand how to perform adversarial attacks refer to the `example.ipynb` file and to the benchmark examples contained in the folder `benchmark`.

 ## Test transferability over policies
 This section shows the performance of different adversarial attacks methods and their comparison between attacking an agent and 3 surrogate agents: one trained with the same policy and the others trained on a different algorithm.